aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 #### Replicas

-The user will be able to specify list of replicas using `replicas` properties or the `addReplica` method.
+The user will be able to specify list of replicas using `replicas` properties.
+User would also be add a single replica using the `addReplica` method.

 * If a user just wants to deploy to the region where the stack is being deployed, then they will not need to specify the replica until they want to configure certain aspects of the replica.
-* Properties that are mentioned at the global table level configuration gets copied over to all replicas if user has not mentioned them.
-If a certain property is mentioned on a replica level, then that takes precedence over the global table level value.
+* Properties that are mentioned at the global table level configuration gets copied over to all replicas if user has left them undefined.
+If a certain property is defined on a replica level, then that takes precedence over the global table level value(if present).
 For instance,

   ```typescript
   new GlobalTable(tableStack, 'GlobalTable', {